nasiametoki/brain_sex_gender/README.md

 # brain_sex_gender

-This is the analysis workflow for:
+This is the analysis workflow for: ["Brain functional connectivity, but not neuroanatomy, captures the interrelationship between sex and gender in preadolescents"](https://doi.org/10.1101/2024.10.31.621379)

 ## Overview
 * ## SVM